PaddlePaddle/PARL/examples/DQN/README.md

 ## Reproduce DQN with PARL
-Based on PARL, the DQN model of deep reinforcement learning is reproduced, and the same level of indicators of the paper is reproduced in the classic Atari game.
+Based on PARL, the DQN algorithm of deep reinforcement learning has been reproduced, reaching the same level of indicators as the paper in Atari benchmarks.

 + DQN in
 [Human-level Control Through Deep Reinforcement Learning](http://www.nature.com/nature/journal/v518/n7540/full/nature14236.html)